Carrier-Pigeons/ProxyPigeon/infrastructure/README.md

 ## Security/Legal
 The default configurations for some proxies harvest credentials.
 Make sure to turn these off.
 Users could put us in legal trouble if we do not do so.

+# BYU wordpress website
+We set up a wordpress website on a server obtained from the CSR.

 ## Website Certificates blocked by BYU's firewall
 BYU's firewall, and quirks within some proxies, caused some difficulties getting TLS certificates.
 See [Certificates.md](Certificates.md) for more info.

+## ssh
+The BYU soc requested that we set up ssh on port 1337.
+They only allowed ssh on the internal network (the firewall blocked it on the external network), so we had to vpn into itc-vpn.byu.edu (the network our server was located at) using GlobalProtect.
+There was an issue that ssh would not work when we had two NICs (the public and private NIC) on the web server.
+The ssh request would go to the server on the internal network but then be sent out to the void on the public network.
+To fix this we had to set up a static route so that all 10.0.0.0/8 traffic went out the NIC connected to the internal network.

 # CTFs in Digital Ocean
 We are setting up our proxies using VMs in Digital Ocean for the CTFs.